govtrack/pronunciation/README.md

 | yoo   | unit    | z         | zebra   |
 | yr    | fire    | zh        | vision  |

+Constraints:

-We use `u` and `uh` for both the stressed and unstressed mid central vowel, but `u` in used in closed syllables and `uh` in open syllables for readability reasons.
+* We use `u` and `uh` for both the stressed and unstressed mid central vowel, but `u` in used in closed syllables and `uh` in open syllables for readability reasons.
+* `ah` and `o` are similar sounds. `o` is restricted to closed syllables, however, since in open syllables one might think it should be pronounced as in "do", "to", etc.

 In addition: